-Prerequisites:NoneMED202 Media Internship 4 Digital Video Editing (1 unit)
+MED202 Digital Video Editing (1 credit)

 This internship will enable the student to gain hands-on experience in editing a variety of video content on Adobe Premiere Pro, After Effects, and Final Cut Pro as well as live broadcast switching and camera shading.
 Instruction in basic practices and workflows for post-production including basic editing, color correction, motion graphics, rendering, compression, and exporting.